Bridgeconn/autographa-lite/README.md

 # Autographa Lite

 This is a standalone desktop application which hopes to aid and be a friendly companion of the Bible Translator.
 In essence it is a basic [USFM](http://paratext.org/about/usfm) editor which is capable of import and export of USFM files.
 It has handy features like color-coded diffs across imported texts for comparison between revisions and search and replace.
-It is currently under active development and encourages contributions!
+The application is currently under active development and we encourage you to contribute to the project!

 ## Developer Setup
 It is relatively easy to setup the application locally for developement.